hashicorp/terraform-provider-google/website/docs/r/dataproc_cluster.html.markdown

 * `security_config` (Optional) Security related configuration.
 Structure defined below.

 * `autoscaling_config` (Optional)  The autoscaling policy config associated with the cluster.
+   Note that once set, if `autoscaling_config` is the only field set in `cluster_config`, it can only be removed by setting `policy_uri = ""`, rather than removing the whole block.
    Structure defined below.

 * `initialization_action` (Optional) Commands to execute on each node after config is completed.